Solar Power Alberta (2021 Guide)

 Congratulations!
-You’ve found the ultimate guide for going solar in Alberta!
+You’ve found the ultimate guide for installing solar power in Alberta!

-This page contains all available information about installing solar in Alberta including solar incentives, regional geography, electrical utilities, and access to solar, as of 2019.
+This page contains all relevant information about installing solar in Alberta including utility policies, system financing, solar incentives, and natural factors – updated as of May 1st, 2021.

 You can read from top to bottom, or skip to your preferred section by clicking on it below:

 When thinking about solar power, the first two questions that often come to a person’s mind are:

 - “How big does my system need to be?”

 You can answer these questions in three basic steps:

 To determine the size of system that you need, you only need to know how much energy you use during the course of a year.
 Your monthly AB Power Bill will show your usage (in kWh) similar to the photo below:

 You can calculate your annual energy by adding up the amount shown for 12 consecutive months.
 Don’t make the mistake of multiplying a single month by 12 – usage fluctuates greatly depending on the season.